 My research focuses on how differences in political context across countries and over time impact the political behaviors of citizens operating in those contexts.
 I examine the linkage between macro-level contexts and micro-level individual behaviors, and so it touches on various themes in political behavior, public opinion, and political institutions.
 I am also interested in conducting survey research and exploring cutting-edge survey tools to answer various political science questions.
 More recently, I expand my research interest to politics and gender.

-Articles
+Journal Articles

 Santoso, Lie Philip.
-2024.
+2025.
 "From Collaboration to Convergence: Nativist Attitudes Among Non-Radical Right Supporters".
-Forthcoming at European Journal of Political Research. [url]
+European Journal of Political Research 64 (3), 1549-1562. [url]

 Santoso, Lie Philip.
 2024.
 "Who Cooperates with Whom?
 The Role of Day-to-Day Partisan Cooperation on Affective Polarization".
 Party Politics 31(4), 623-633. [url]

 Santoso, Lie Philip, Randolph T. Stevenson, and Simon Weschle.
 2024.
-"What drives perceptions of partisan cooperation?".
+"What Drives Perceptions of Partisan Cooperation?".
 Political Science Research and Methods 12(4): 888–896. [url]

 Adhikari, Bimal, Jeffrey King, and Lie Philip Santoso.
 2024.
-"The limits of shame: UN shaming, NGO repression, and women’s protests."
+"The Limits of Shame: UN Shaming, NGO Repression, and Women’s Protests."
 Conflict Management and Peace Science 41(3): 197-217. [url]

 Adhikari, Bimal, Jeffrey King, and Lie Philip Santoso.
 2022.
 “A BIT of Help?
 The Divergent Effect of Bilateral Investment Treaties on Women’s Rights.”
 Journal of Human Rights 21(4): 419-433. [url]